pyranges/pyranges_1.x/docs/how_to_inspect.rst

 (e.g. :func:`slice_ranges <pyranges.PyRanges.slice_ranges>`) or
 a ``strand_behavior`` parameter (e.g. :func:`overlap <pyranges.PyRanges.overlap>`), because these parameters
 by default are set to ``auto``, meaning that strand is considered only if it is valid.
-Indeed, see that this subsequence is calculated from the left limit, even for the interval on  the '-' strand:
+Indeed, see that this subregion is calculated from the left limit, even for the interval on  the '-' strand:

-  >>> g.subsequence(0, 3)
+  >>> g.slice_ranges(0, 3)
     index  |    Chromosome      Start      End  Strand
     int64  |    object          int64    int64  object
   -------  ---  ------------  -------  -------  --------